dr. W.J. (Wouter) Waalewijn

-- Developing and studying observables to characterize collisions
+- Developing and studying observables to uncover new physics

 Some of my contributions are:

 - The N-Jettiness observable, which provides a theoretically clean definition of an event with N jets.
-It is used to handle the cancellation of infrared divergences in precision (NNLO) calculations.
-At the LHC it has also been succesfully used as jet substructure, to identify hadronic decays of heavy particles (e.g. top quarks), which could prove crucial in uncovering a faint new physics signal.
+It is used to cancel infrared divergences in precision (NNLO) calculations.
+At the LHC it has been succesfully used as jet substructure, to identify hadronic decays of heavy particles (e.g. top quarks), which may prove crucial in uncovering a faint new physics signal.

 - The first precision calculation of Higgs+0 jets.
-Many LHC analyses bin events by the number of jets, to improve the signal sensitivity, which typically dominates the theory uncertainty.
+Many LHC analyses bin events by the number of jets, to improve the signal sensitivity, which often dominates the theory uncertainty.

-- A study of LHC applications of the electric charge of a jet and its calculation.
+- A study of LHC applications of the electric charge of a jet, its calculation and generalizations.

 - A rigorous QCD analysis of double parton scattering.
 This important component of collisions is currently modeled by Monte Carlo simulations without a solid field-theoretic description.